 The scales fell from my eyes.
 Why didn’t I think of it myself?
 The possibility was so close?
 What prevented me from simply writing to the designer directly and asking for an interview?
 Was it the thought of not wanting to bother, of being a nuisance?
 Was it awe?
 Or perhaps the shame of revealing myself as an inexperienced student in front of a renowned designer?
 I can’t put my finger on the reason, but eventually, I wrote a short email asking for a few questions to be answered.

 The presentation was a success.
 My fellow students were amazed that I had written directly to the designer.
-So I was not alone with my concerns.
+So I was not alone with my initial concerns.

 Therefore: It costs nothing to ask.
 There is nothing wrong with approaching people directly when we have concerns or need advice.
 We may not get an answer, but we don’t take that personally.
 However, if we do get one, it is most likely to be positive.

-PS: there are very few cases where asking actually “cost” me something.
+PS: there are very few cases where asking actually did “cost” me something.
 More about that in another post.